 - Blue / Green deployments with AWS Application Load Balancer weighted target groups

 - Building Azure CDN with Terraform

 - Exploring microservice service mesh projects and capabilities

 - Updated the AWS WAF to V2

 - Learning to build custom AWS WAF v2 rules

 DevOps is the set of cultural and technical practices that enable teams to deliver value to their stakeholders quickly, securely and reliably.
 Take SEC540: Cloud Security and DevSecOps Automation and let us teach you how.
 Read the full course description here.

-- Thursday, May 6 at 12:00 pm EDT with Eric Johnson, Locking Down GitFlow with GitHub, GitLab, and Azure DevOps
+- Locking Down GitFlow with GitHub, GitLab, and Azure DevOps, with Eric Johnson,

-- Thursday, May 13 at 12:00 pm EDT with Ben Allen, Setting the Gold Standard - Using CI Pipelines to Create Validated OS Images (link coming soon!)
+- Setting the Gold Standard - Using CI Pipelines to Create Validated OS Images, with Ben Allen

 ABOUT THE COURSE AUTHORS